ycexiao/scikit-package/doc/source/snippets/doc-local-build.rst

             $ sphinx-reload doc

     #.
-Now, each time you make changes to the documentaiton, it will be automatically reloaded in your web browser.
+Now, each time you make changes to the documentation, it will be automatically reloaded in your web browser.